ssahovic/confluent-rbac-demo/README.md

 | OpenLDAP        | `localhost:389`  |
 | Schema Registry | `localhost:8081` |

+If you are working remote from your machine, where you deployed the aws compute then use the Public IP instead of localhost.

 ### Granting Rolebindings
 Check LDAP Users in openLDAP:
 ```